-Much of Paul Stafford’s practice has focused on long and complex disputes, often with a multi-jurisdictional element, of a chancery and commercial nature.
+His practice over three decades has focused on long and complex disputes, often with a multi-jurisdictional element, of a chancery and commercial nature.
 These include property and trusts of land, ecclesiastical law, professional negligence, and building and civil engineering (particularly those involving local government).
 His early career as a Junior Research Fellow and Lecturer in History at Oxford University has helped him develop an expertise in manorial rights in the context of modern land registration.
-His pupillage at the Bar’s leading construction sets gave him experience of the TCC where he has often appeared.
-Professional regulation, particularly the dishonesty of solicitors, is another specialist area.
+Professional regulation, particularly the dishonesty of solicitors and financial regulation, is another specialist area.

 Paul Stafford has significant experience of the contentious and non-contentious aspects of chancery commercial practice over many years.
 His contentious work has included disputes involving banks, guarantees and indemnities, corporate insolvency, cause of action assignment and VAT fraud.
 He acted for Names in the closing phases of the long-running Lloyds litigation, and for HMRC in a large carousel fraud case.
 Examples of his non-contentious work include the drafting of management buy-out and shareholders’ agreements for a major professional services company; advising on the duties of trustees in relation to building contracts; advising on sensitive pre-merger issues following the merger of two large firms of solicitors.